gurpreethans/promobi-test/README.md

 - Tutor can opt only one course at a time
 - If passing existing tutor details, backend will ignore the latest details and keep the existing one as is
 - If you pass two tutor details like existing and new one, course will be assigned to new tutor and existing one will be ignored
+- Listing API will list all courses including tutors

 ## Tech Stack